Simutek advertisement from the November 1982 issue of 80 Microcomputing

 There were future versions of ZBASIC, but version 3.1, released in August 1986, was the last to support the TRS-80.

 In 1991, the MS-DOS version of ZBASIC was sold to 32 Bit Software.
 In 1992, Zedcor renamed the Macintosh version of ZBASIC to FutureBASIC.
-In 2008, Staz Software, the current owner of FutureBASIC, made it freeware.
+In 2008, Staz Software, the current owner of FutureBASIC, made it freeware and it is still being developed today.